jhwohlgemuth/pwsh-prelude/README.md

 [4]
 ---
 > Results may vary.
-The 100% guarantee is not 100% certain in 100% of cases.
+The 100% guarantee is 100% uncertain in 100% of cases.

 [5]
 ---